Asset classes explained

 National Savings & Investments (NS&I)

 NS&I is a government-backed savings and investments service, offering a range of products to help you save money.
-As it’s run by the state, it means that 100% of your savings are fully protected, better than the £75,000 (reduced from £85,000 on 1 January 2016) that the UK’s Financial Services Compensation Scheme provides should a bank go bust.
+As it’s run by the state, it means that 100% of your savings are fully protected, better than the £85,000 that the UK’s Financial Services Compensation Scheme provides should a bank go bust.

 NS&I offers a range of products, from premium bonds to simple cash accounts, children’s savings products and the popular inflation-linked savings certificates.
 NS&I doesn’t generally provide market-beating interest rates on its products but, if it’s complete safety you’re looking for with your cash, they could be a good option.